Here mathematical notes are kept.

 (5)

-Again by design and
+Again by design and we have for in (5):

-From Barycentric first order derivative Barycentric first order derivative we have
+From Barycentric first order derivative Barycentric first order derivative we have so:

 Finally since :